EugeneTeu/cs3219TaskA/README.md

 Run the following command in root of project directory

-- `docker build -t eugene-server-content .`
+- `docker build -t eugeneteu/task-a .`
 - `docker run --name eugene-server -d -p 80:80 eugeneteu/task-a`

 This command runs the docker image we build from the directory.